accordproject/concerto/contrib-notes/getting-started.md

 ### Your development environment is ready!

-You are now ready to try out your local clone of the Hyperledger Composer project.
+You are now ready to try out your local clone of the Concerto project.

 ## Testing your local environment

-To verify that your local environment is ready for development and to confirm later that the updates are good, run the built-in unit tests provided with the Hyperledger Composer project.
+To verify that your local environment is ready for development and to confirm later that the updates are good, run the built-in unit tests provided with the Concerto project.

     $ npm test